Lee-seunghyeon2/SWE_2021_41_2024_2_week_6/README.md

 # SWE_2021_41_2024_2_week_6
 ---
 ## WeeK 4 Assignment
-* Link of your reposiotry
+* Link of your repository
 </pre>

 ```python